Skip to Content

 • Slice the onions and mince the garlic.

-• Measure the correct amount of water to cook the rice(ratio given above on recipe notes).
+• Measure the correct amount of water to cook the rice(ratio given above in recipe notes).

 Wash the rice until clear water runs through, drain and set aside.

-Set a large cooking pan over low medium fire and pour in the oil(4 tbsp, substitute with ghee or butter).
+Set a large cooking pan over low-medium fire and pour in the oil(substitute with ghee or butter).

-Take a handful of the onions sliced(amount of 1 onion sliced), garlic(2 tbsp, about 5 cloves), add to the oil.
+Take a handful of the onions, sliced, and garlic, then add them to the oil.

 Cook for 2 minutes until you smell the aroma of the spices.

-Once you notice the onions turning golden in colour, add the turmeric powder(1 tsp).
+Once you notice the onions turning golden in colour, add the turmeric powder.

 Stir the ingredients and cook for 30 seconds.